 Thereafter, Greg married his wife, Kelly, and started as an associate attorney in Randolph County, with a firm in Roanoke.
 A year later, he opened his own law firm in Ashland, AL, in 2000, where he has since represented thousands of individuals, small businesses, family farms, and local governments throughout east Alabama.
 Greg has developed a reputation within the legal community for his integrity, work-ethic, preparedness and knowledge of the law.
 Over the last twenty years, the firm has grown from a sole practitioner in rural, east Alabama (with only his wife as secretary), to its most recent size of two offices, five attorneys, and six staff members, serving clients around the entire state of Alabama.

 Greg’s clients now benefit from his 20+ years of experience and knowledge, garnered from thousands of multi-practice matters and cases.
 Greg has represented individuals from all walks of life and all types of social, cultural, and financial backgrounds.
 Greg has made thousands of court appearances in circuit, district, municipal, and juvenile courts throughout Alabama.

 He is admitted to practice law in Alabama and the United States District Court for the Middle and Northern Districts of Alabama.
-Greg has served as the Vice President of the Alabama Criminal Defense Lawyers Association and is currently the President-Elect.
+Greg serves as President of the Alabama Criminal Defense Lawyers Association.
 Greg has also served as a Bar Commissioner on the Alabama State Bar Board of Bar Commissioners, the governing body in Alabama for lawyers, for nine years.

 Greg and his wife Kelly reside in Clay County with their three daughters.
 While raising three teenagers keeps them busy, Greg enjoys kayaking, water skiing, and watching movies.
 (Favorites include: Shawshank Redemption, Dead Poets Society, A Beautiful Mind, Star Wars, Raiders of the Lost Ark, Malcolm X, Chariots of Fire & Schindler’s List)